Akihiko-Fuji/Akihiko-Fuji/README.md

 ---

-## Other Experience
+## Other Areas of Experience

-### Building & Construction
-Experienced in administrative coordination, legal compliance, and project management in architecture-related work.

 ### Product Design
 One of my product designs received the **Good Design Award** in Japan.

+### Building & Construction
+I have also been involved in architecture-related work, including **administrative coordination**, **legal compliance**, and **project management**.

 ### Chemistry
 I studied **applied chemistry** in college, with a focus on **carbon nanotube synthesis**.

 ---

-## Personal Interests
+## Beyond Engineering

 ### Photography
-Photography has been a major passion of mine for nearly 30 years.
+Photography has been one of my passions for nearly 30 years.
-I have held solo exhibitions and also developed and printed photographs in my home darkroom.
+I have held solo exhibitions and also worked on film developing and darkroom printing myself.

 I am especially interested in unusual and industrial optics, including: